 On the winning of SeARCH at WAF 2018 (World Architecture Festival) in Hotel and Leisure category.
 Handhome reached Bjarne Mastenbroek – the firm’s founder to do an interview and hear his thoughts on architecture and catch up with what’s been going on with today’s architectural trend.

-Handhome: Congratulations to your winning in Hotel and Leisure category at World Architecture Festival this year.
+Handhome: Congratulation to your winning in Hotel and Leisure category at World Architecture Festival this year?
 What are your thoughts?

-Bjarne Mastenbroek: What do you mean, about the WAF?
+What do you mean, about the WAF?
 It was our first WAF encounter since it was held in Amsterdam this time.
-We were a bit reluctant to dwell in this award ceremony since it is mostly a commercial business but we were quite happy to see that the WAF had quite an extensive program with lectures and other events.
-Well done.
-The networking was more fun than expected and it is always good to see some long-time friends and collegues from all over the world.
+We are a bit reluctant to dwell in this award ceremony business since it is mostly a commercial business but we were quite happy to see that the WAF had quite an extensive program with lectures and other events.
+Well done… The networking was more fun than expected and it is always good to see some long-time friends and collegues from all over the world.

 What are some memorable features from this year WAF?

-The fact that we won totally surprised us.
-The hotel concept award was within a field of very strong entries.
-We were also impressed by the enormous amount of critics coming over and thoroughly studying the submitted entries.
+The fact that we won to our total surprise the hotel concept award within a field of very strong entries.
+We also liked the enormous amount of critics coming over and thoroughly study the submitted entries.

 Could you share some insights from other architects’ perspective based on their presentations at the event?
 What are the main trends of today’s modern architecture?

-To no one’s surprise it’s green architecture, sustainable architecture is THE trend but at the same time there is little real awareness of what this is about.
-How can we ask for accountability from architects and especially clients for not only delivering promises but also real performance, and how can we ensure that these qualities will also be fulfilled in the long run.
+To no one’s surprise green architecture, sustainable architecture is THE trend but at the same time there is little real awareness of what this is about.
+How can we ask for accountability of architects and especially clients for not only delivering promises but also real performance and how can we ensure that these are also long-time fulfilled.
 How are we going to monitor this is perhaps the most important theme.
-It is too tempting to promise and not deliver if something is economically more profitable for an expensive “hobby” like architecture and building.
+It is too tempting to promise and not deliver if that is economically more profitable for an expensive ‘hobby’ like architecture and building.
 The renders and animations nowadays are misleading, showing a perfectionism that is not realistic in most cases.
-I have witnessed that it is possible but it takes so much energy, so much time and hard work to do and I see enormous production that doesn’t match with this real problem that we are facing.
+I have witnessed that it is possible but it takes soooo much energy, soooo much time and hard work to do it and I see an enormous production that doesn’t match with this real problem that we are facing.